typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/semi.md

 This version adds support for numerous typescript features.

-See also the [@typescript-eslint/member-delimiter-style](member-delimiter-style.md) rule, which by default requires members to be delimited by semicolons.
+See also the [@typescript-eslint/member-delimiter-style](member-delimiter-style.md) rule, which allows you to specify the delimiter for `type` and `interface` members.

 ## How to use